Vincent

 Superconducting qubits with SiGe/Ge/SiGe quantum wells

 Working on making high transparency Josephson junctions with Ge QW 2DHG as the weak-link to study essential quantum phenomena in the system.
-We plan to test this junction’s ability to work as the centre piece of a gateman qubit.
+We plan to use these junctions to study the Andreev bound states and Josephson effect using GHz two tone spectroscopy.

 Lino